 Marri Canker Disease and Quambalaria Shoot Blight

-Marri Canker Disease is a naturally occuring disease that has been identified as a contributing factor to the decline in health of our local Marri trees (Corymbia calophylla).
+Marri Canker Disease is a naturally-occurring disease identified as a contributing factor to the decline in health of our local Marri trees.
+Marri Canker is more prevalent in disturbed areas such as road verges, medians and parks.
+Recent research has indicated that factors such as soil nutrients and mycorrhizal associations may make marri trees more susceptible to infection.
 The City is monitoring Marri trees for symptoms of the disease which may include large areas of cracked bark, large amounts of exuded red gum and white powdery masses on diseased areas.

 Similarly, Quambalaria Shoot Blight is an introduced disease from the east coast of Australia that stunts growth and attacks shoots, leaves and flower buds of Marri.
 The City will continue to record and report incidences of these diseases and participate in treatment trials where possible.